crficbm-ui/nightcrawler-ds-pipeline/README.md

-# Nightcrawler Datascience Pipeline Repository
+# NightCrawler Datascience Pipeline Repository

-This repo provides the Nightcrawler pipeline as well as a CLI to run it.
+This repo provides the NightCrawler pipeline as well as a CLI to run it.

 ## Setting the CLI up in your local environment